-Use/Possession/Transmittal of Class A weapons include, all Weapons and Firearms defined in Chapter 790, Florida Statute.
+Use/ Possession/ Transmittal of Class A weapons include:

+All weapons defined in Chapter 790, Florida Statute and:
-This category includes, but is not limited to:

-- Firearms, (whether operable or inoperable, loaded or unloaded) including, but not limited to, hand gun, zip gun, pistol, rifle, shotgun, and starter gun - Projectile devices\ including, but not limited to, BB guns, pellet (hard and soft) guns, and paintball guns

-\Note: On a 1st offense only, an elementary level student, (Grades K-5) shall not be subject to mandatory expulsion proceedings for possession or display of a projectile device, if it is determined by the school principal/designee that the following conditions have been met:

-1) the projectile device was unloaded;

-2) the student was not in possession of ammunition for the projectile device; and

-3) the District's Threat Assessment Protocol did not result in a high level threat.

-- Explosive propellants or destructive devices (operable or inoperable)

-- Dirks

-- Brass knuckles and/or metallic knuckles

-- Billy clubs

-- Tear gas - Electric weapon or device including, but not limited to, stun gun and taser gun. - Slungshot is a striking weapon consisting of weight or other hard object affixed on a flexible handle or strap - Chemical weapons or devices with the capacity to hold more than 2 ounces of the chemical - Flare guns - Ice pick - Knives Any knife that may inflict harm on another person, or could be used to intimidate/threaten another person, including, but not limited to, fixed blade knives, regardless of size, switch blade knives, razor blades, or box cutters, but excluding blunt-bladed table knives and common pocket knives (see Class B Weapons for exclusions).
+- Firearms, (whether operable or inoperable, loaded or unloaded) including, but not limited to, hand, zip, pistol, rifle, shotgun, and starter gun. - Projectile devices including, but not limited to BB guns, pellet (hard and soft) guns, and paintball guns. - Explosive propellants or destructive devices (operable or inoperable). - Dirks. - Brass knuckles and/ or metallic knuckles. - Billy clubs. - Tear gas. - Electric weapon or device including, but not limited to, stun guns and taser guns. - Slungshot- is a striking weapon consisting of weight or other hard object affixed on a flexible handle or strap. - Chemical weapon or devices - Flare guns. - Knives All knives, including razor blades, box cutters but excluding, blunt-bladed table knives and common pocketknives.
+A common pocketknife is defined as a folding knife with a blade measuring not greater than three (3) inches.

-Use/Possession/Transmittal of Class B weapons include, but is not limited to:
+Use/ Possession/ Transmittal of Class B weapons include: